Lorraine Warren’s Haunted Legacy: Matt Rife Buys the Paranormal

 "We usually do some type of prayer, because I believe that good overpowers evil, or the negative, and any prayer will reinforce the good and overpower the negative," she said.

+Williamson said that she's never encountered the demonic, and deals primarily with people on the other side of death.
 She also investigates historical locations and blogs about her efforts at hauntedhillsdale.blogspot.com.
 She's investigated the Grosvenor House, the Will Carleton Poor House and old Church Road, where the rumor is that on certain dark nights red eyes will follow travelers driving down the street.
 She said that she thinks that Reading is the most haunted part of Hillsdale County.

 Williamson became involved with the paranormal simply because it snagged her interest.
 She didn't have a life-altering experience like many who become psychics or mediums, she simply always loved ghost stories and learning about the other side.